jnozzi/cocoadev.com/SiteContent/General/FileNameFromString.markdown

 ----

-So will <code>fileSystemRepresentation</code> return a string that is a valid filename?
+So will     fileSystemRepresentation return a string that is a valid filename?

 ----

 Technically "My happy :) invalid filename" is a valid file name, but the Finder displays the colon as as slash.
 So if you want to validate a filename the user entered you should switch all the "/" with ":".
-I'm not sure if fileSystemRepresentation takes this into consideration, but my guess is no, since it would probably interpret a path with slashes as being directories and not part of the name for the file. -[[PabloGomez]]
+I'm not sure if fileSystemRepresentation takes this into consideration, but my guess is no, since it would probably interpret a path with slashes as being directories and not part of the name for the file. -General/PabloGomez

 ----

 It gets worse: what's valid depends on what filesystem you're saving to.
-On HFS+, ''#!%($@#%G&''#@$ is a valid filename.
+On HFS+, *#!%($@#%G&*#@$ is a valid filename.
 This is not going to work for FAT32.
 I don't think there is a good way to test if a filename is valid without simply trying to save the file, but I could be wrong.
-In any case, <code>fileSystemRepresentation</code> won't and can't guarantee a valid name.
+In any case,     fileSystemRepresentation won't and can't guarantee a valid name.

 ----